Textile Museum of Canada seeks new Director & CEO

 Financial Management and Resiliency

-- Implement a path towards sustainable growth with clear organizational and financial metrics.
+- Develop and implement a path towards sustainable growth with clear organizational and financial metrics in alignment with the new strategic plan.

 - Balance available human, financial, and technological resources with staff capacity and output to maintain measured growth.